-5. After entering the command, if you are prompted to provide a password, enter the password that you defined in your backup credential.
+4. If you are prompted to provide a password, enter the password that you defined in your backup credential.
+If the command completes without an error, the NFS share has been mounted.

 Restoring Backups

 This section describes how to restore the following backup types: